Special Issues

 This special issue centred on material which was derived from the 2018 ‘Bites here and there’ conference on cannibalism, hosted at the University Warwick.
 It was also the first issue of the journal developed with the help of a team of associate editors.

-While a number of other special issues are in the preliminary stages of discussion and development, the Editor-in-Chief welcomes further approaches and expressions of interest from scholars around the world for further special issue projects.
+While other special issues are in the preliminary stages of development, the Editor-in-Chief welcomes further approaches and expressions of interest from scholars around the world for further special issue projects.
+You will find more detailed guidance on proposing a special issue on the IAS' Exchanges pages and in this episode of our podcast.
+If you think you have a viable issue proposal please contact the Editor-in-Chief for an initial conversation.